BAJAJ FINSERV DIRECT LIMITED

 • Forex Savings

-If you're booking through international portals or platforms offering Darjeeling travel packages, forex markup charges may be lower with select credit cards
+If you are booking through international portals or platforms offering Darjeeling travel packages, forex markup charges may be lower with select credit cards.

 Apply for a Travel Loan to Manage Your Trip Budget

-If your card limit doesn’t cover your total Darjeeling tour cost, a personal loan is a simple alternative.
+If your card limit does not cover your total Darjeeling tour cost, a travel loan is a simple alternative.
 It allows you to spread the cost over time while enjoying your trip without financial stress.

 • Loan Amounts Up to ₹55 Lakhs